golemfactory/golem-docs/src/pages/docs/creators/javascript/react/index.md

 ## Example application

 To help you get started we have created an example application that uses every hook and component provided by the SDK.
 You can find the source code for the example app on [GitHub](https://github.com/golemfactory/golem-sdk-react/tree/master/examples/react-with-vite).
 Feel free to clone the repository and play around with the code.
 Follow the instructions in the README to run the app locally.

+To see the example app in action, you can also visit the [live demo](https://golem-react-showcase.vercel.app/).

 ## GitHub repository